-- 3.1 The application is for full planning permission for the erection of 287 dwellings. - 3.2 A new vehicular access point is proposed on Hunsworth Lane (the B6121), where a new right-turn lane would be provided.
+3.1 The application is for full planning permission for the erection of 291 dwellings.

+- 3.2 A new vehicular access point is proposed on Hunsworth Lane (the B6121), where a new right-turn lane would be provided.
 A second vehicular access point would be formed at the south end of Kilroyd Drive where a private lane currently provides access to Merchant Fields Farm.
 New estate roads would extend from these access points.
 Private drives (off the new estate roads) would serve some of the proposed dwellings.
-Pedestrian connections to the adjacent public footpaths are proposed. - 3.3 Open spaces are proposed along the site's southwestern edge, in the site's north-eastern corner, and adjacent to Brookfield Terrace and Brookfield View.
+Pedestrian connections to the adjacent public footpaths are proposed. - 3.3 Open spaces are proposed along the site's southwestern edge, in the site's northeastern corner, and adjacent to Brookfield Terrace and Brookfield View.
 Small areas of green space are also proposed in other locations. - 3.4 Drainage attenuation tanks are proposed beneath the open spaces close to the southwestern edge and northeast corner of the site.
 From these, surface water would discharge to Nann Hall Beck to the east, and to Hunsworth Beck / the River Spen via an existing Yorkshire Water overflow drain under Hunsworth Lane.
-Foul water would discharge to existing sewers beneath the site and Hunsworth Lane.

-- 3.5 Off-street car parking is proposed in private driveways and garages. - 3.6 All dwellings would be two-storey.
+Foul water would discharge to existing sewers beneath the site and Hunsworth Lane. - 3.5 Off-street car parking is proposed in private driveways and garages. - 3.6 All dwellings would be two-storey.
 Eleven house types are proposed.
-The proposed external materials include red brick and artificial stone, and red and grey concrete roof tiles. - 3.7 36x 2-bedroom, 70x 3-bedroom and 181x 4-bedroom dwellings are proposed.
-57 of the 287 dwellings would be affordable, of which 31 dwellings (55%) would be affordable rent and 26 (45%) would be intermediate.
+The proposed external materials include red brick and artificial stone, and red and grey concrete roof tiles. - 3.7 36x 2-bedroom, 105x 3-bedroom (or 3-bedroom with a study) and 150x 4bedroom dwellings are proposed.
+57 of the 291 dwellings would be affordable. - 3.8 The applicant's landscaping proposals include the translocation of the site's hedgerow to new locations around the site's boundaries.